-St. Martin’s Ev Lutheran Church, a congregation of the Evangelical Lutheran Church in America, is about celebration, joy and continual thanksgiving.
-For more than 130 years, St. Martin’s has been dedicated to being the body of Christ in downtown Austin.
-We’re a group of caring, loving people with open hearts and minds who gather for worship, education, fellowship and mutual encouragement.
+St. Martin’s Ev.
+Lutheran Church, a congregation of the Evangelical Lutheran Church in America, is about celebration, joy and continual thanksgiving.
+For nearly 140 years, St. Martin’s has been dedicated to being the body of Christ in downtown Austin.
+We’re a group of caring, loving people with open hearts and minds who gather for worship, education and faith formation, fellowship, and mutual encouragement.

 GOING STRONG SINCE 1884

 On March 4, 1883, a group of families of German descent came together to worship.

 Led by a Swiss missionary, these were the first German Lutheran services held in Austin.
 Three months later, the congregation of twenty founding families was organized and chose its name, Deutsche Evangelische Lutherische St. Martin’s Kirche (St. Martin’s German Evangelical Lutheran Church), and St. Martin’s was born.

 St. Martin’s has grown considerably from that humble beginning, fed by the deep roots planted by that small group of faithful founders.

 Today the church is filled with dedicated, loving members, volunteers, teachers, and staff.
 From the weekday preschool classes to worship on Sunday, the people of St. Martin’s strive to live out the church’s motto – to love, share, and serve boldly – every day of the week.

 Throughout the decades, the defining feature of St. Martin’s has not been its long history or its beautiful church buildings, but people like these – the Body of Christ serving and supporting one another, guided by trust and faith in God’s everchanging plans.
 We are people willing to go where God leads us, committed to living in service to others, and proud to be a part of this supportive and encouraging fellowship.